-Hartford, Conn. - With the 2018-19 academic year behind us and commencement set for Sunday, this year's 34th Bantams of the Week have been named, thanks to their strong performances on the track and field and in the water.
-Women's track and field junior Devan Walsh (Danvers, Mass.) and the men's rowing open four have been named as the Bantams of the Week.
+Hartford, Conn. - As we leave behind the month of February, this year's 23rd Bantams of the Week have been named, thanks to their strong performances on the track and squash courts.
+Women's indoor track and field junior Morgan Hallow (Charlotte, N.C.) and men's squash junior Tom De Mulder (Ghent, Belgium) have been named as the Bantams of the Week.

 Each week, the Trinity athletics website will spotlight two outstanding student-athletes - one male, one female - as the Bantams of the Week.
 Student-athletes may be chosen based upon their efforts both on and off the field of competition from the previous week.

 Hallow helped lead the Bantam 4x400-meter relay squad to a sub-4 minute race to cap off the Last Chance Meet at Boston University with a new college record over the weekend.
 Hallow and the Trinity squad teamed up to topple the school record in the 4x400 with a 3:59.70 finals time.
 Hallow also looked destined to shatter the school's 400-meter record but got tripped up with 45 meters to go and came up just short, but still managed to finish just .77 away from the record.
 Hallow and the Bantam 4x400 team are currently the 49th-fastest group in the nation.